CMHA Get Set & Connect Program

 Here are the typical steps for patient partners:

-Sign up to become a PVN Patient Partner.
-You’ll soon be contacted by an engagement leader who works in your region to provide more information about PVN and discuss next steps, including an intake interview.
+• Sign up to become a PVN Patient Partner.
+You’ll soon be contacted by an engagement leader to provide more information about PVN and discuss the next steps, including an intake interview.

-Prior to participating, you will need to complete an orientation session.
-It’s free, quick and can be via telephone, in a webinar or in person.
-The session will help you understand how PVN works, the kinds of engagement opportunities available, what to expect and how you can help.
+• It’s free, quick, and can be via telephone, webinar, or in person.
+The session reviews how PVN works, engagement opportunities available, expectations, and how you can help.

-Every Tuesday we’ll email you engagement opportunities that have been posted over the past seven days.
-You can also see all open opportunities on our Engagement Opportunities page, or contact your local engagement leader to learn more.
+• Explore all opportunities on our Engagement Opportunities page, or contact your local engagement leader to learn more.

 Love Art?
 Volunteer at Gallery Gachet